mocayuki/mocayuki/README.md

 <strong>What are you doing? 🦄 </strong><br />
 I am working with AI to redesign the optimal architecture and framework for system development with AI.<br />

-- Favorite language: Python
+- Favorite language: Python, TypeScript
-- Editor: CopilotWorkspace/Cursor
+- Editor: Cursor
-- Favorite service: GitHub/Stripe
+- Favorite service: GitHub, Stripe